zhangwei217245/DynamicJob/README.md

 To know more about the HBase shell command, please follow the link below:

 [HBase Tutorial](https://www.tutorialspoint.com/hbase/index.htm)

 [HBase shell commands](https://learnhbase.wordpress.com/2013/03/02/hbase-shell-commands/)

+Please notice that when you practice shell command, do not delete or make changes to any existing table.
+You can create your own test table and play with it!

 ## To Boost Spark